 In the A1WebStats system it works like this:

-- Visitor goes to your website – they will be tracked by IP address, which may or may not provide enough information.
+- A visitor goes to your website – they will be tracked by IP address, which may or may not provide enough information.

-- They will see a box pop up which allows them to share their location.
+- They will see a box pop up which allows them to share their location (10-30% allow that).

-Here’s an example of a builders merchant that would normally only be identifiable as ‘Travis Perkins’, but in this case, geolocation has identified them within a specific area:
+Here’s an example of a plumbers merchant that would normally only be identifiable as ‘City Plumbing Supplies’ (who have multiple branches), but in this case, geolocation has identified them within a specific area:

 Taking all the visitors to your website, they will be classified as follows: